 I am Going to Rise!
-My Goals, My Focus, and My Word for the Year!
+My Goals, My Focus, and My Word of the Year!

 Today is my birthday.
 It’s my first birthday without my mom.
 A year ago today, I turned 30 inside a small ER hospital room with my mom and dad.
 It was the beginning of the end.
 What followed has been the hardest year of my life; a daily struggle to define a new life without her support, her company, her love.

 For a year, I have struggled to pick up the pieces.
 As a daughter, sister, friend, wife, and new mom, I felt like a shadow of my old self, constantly updating the mask I wore.
 Fake it to you make it, right?
 It’s not that I didn’t feel happy.
 I have been happy; the joy that Liam brings me alone is intense overwhelming.
 It’s just that I haven’t quite known who I am anymore.
 I haven’t known how to move forward, where I want to go next, who I want to be in this very different landscape that is my life.
 So much has changed in the last 12 months so, of course, I have changed as well.
 It feels a little dramatic, but it’s my reality.